ibdknox/cljs-watch/README.md

 # CLJS watcher

-A simple shell script that watched for changes to CLJS files and recompiles them for you.
+A simple shell script that watches for changes to CLJS files and recompiles them for you.

 ## Usage

+You must have ClojureScript already setup and have $CLOJURESCRIPT_HOME correctly set.

 Put `cljs-watch` on your $PATH (such as in /usr/local/bin) and then simply run it from a terminal: